lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 Instead of the default white colour, we'll be showing the Bluetooth and Power Labels in various colour (to indicate the current status).

-By calling `set_recolor` on the Bluetooth and Power Labels, we may specify `#RGB` colour codes inside the labels.
+By calling `set_recolor` on the Bluetooth and Power Labels, we may specify `#RGB` Colour Codes inside the labels.
 For example, this label...

 ```
 #00ff00 OK
 ```

 Will show the text `OK` in Green.
+We'll see the `#RGB` Colour Codes in a while.

 # Update Watch Face in Rust